femboy-capital/catboy/readme.md

 # catboy
-catboy is a horrible discord bot. he has 4 commands right now:
+catboy is a horrible discord bot. he has 5 commands right now:
 * `!news` - fetch a hot article from cryptopanic and uwu-ify it
 * `!femboy` - fetch a femboy from reddit
 * `!pentacle [topic]` - search pentacle.ai for an ETH topic and post related links
 * `!noid` - noid
+* `!hetro` - fetch some hetro

 he also says hello to new server members.